AdobeDocs/audience-manager.en/help/using/features/cdf-files.md

 ## [!UICONTROL Customer Data Feed] Contents Defined {#cdf-defined}

 Lists and defines the data elements and arrays in a [!UICONTROL CDF] file, by order of appearance.
 Definitions include data types, but this information is not part of a [!UICONTROL CDF] file.
+It's important to note that event pixels are excluded by default in CDF configuration.
+Ensure you specify in your request to client care if you would like event pixels to be included in your CDF files.

 ## Definitions {#definitions}

 A [!UICONTROL CDF] file includes some or all of the fields defined below.
 For information about internal file organization, see [Customer Data Feed File Structure](#cdf-file-structure).

 <table id="table_46BC897A30C2469AB5911F5B85A3FAA7">
  <thead>